 Crocheting is not the same as Knitting

-> And to make things even more interesting, there’s no word for crochet in some parts of the world.
+And to make things even more interesting, there’s no word for crochet in some parts of the world.
 They just call it “knitting with a hook”.
-So people might use the word “knitting” to refer to both knitting and crocheting, which can be a bit confusing.
+So, people might use the word “knitting” to refer to both knitting and crocheting, depending on where they are from.

-> Difference between Crocheting and Knitting
+Difference between Crocheting and Knitting

 So, have you ever wondered what the difference is between crocheting and knitting?
 It’s a common question for beginners and non-crafters alike.
 Well, let me break it down for you.

 The easiest way to tell the difference is to look at the tools being used.
 If someone is holding one needle in each hand, it’s probably knitting.
 But if they’re only holding one needle, then it’s definitely crochet.
 And that one needle has a hook at the end, hence the name “crochet”, which means “hook” or “hooking” when translated from French.

 So, what about the fabric?
 Can you tell the difference between knitted and crocheted fabric?
 Usually, the answer is yes.
 But with the infinite growing creativity and expertise of knit and crochet experts, that line is becoming increasingly blurry.

 When I was a kid and first learned how to crochet, it seemed like all anyone ever crocheted was doilies and delicate, lacy items.
 I mean, sure, there were also crocheted blankets and shawls, but they weren’t exactly common.
 Of course, this was back in the pre-internet, pre-Google days (I know, how did we survive without the internet, right?)… But generally, knitting was usually used for warm, soft and cozy winter wardrobe like socks and scarves.